lippard661/reportnew/README.md

 it belongs to.
 The `session-without` pattern identifies which sessions are interesting and excludes any session that doesn't have it.
-Its capture group must extract the same session identifier that session-with uses.
+Its capture group must extract the same session identifier that `session-with` uses.
+When a line matches `session-without`, its captured identifier is used to find all of the lines from `session-with` that share that identifier, and the entire group is reported together.
 Sessions that do not contain a matching `session-without` line are discarded; sessions that do contain such a line are reported in full, including all the session's lines.